 An Incomplete (I) indicates that a student has not completed the requirements necessary to issue a grade of "P" or "NP".
+Incompletes are only approved or denied by the Office of Academic Affairs.
+If an Incomplete is approved, then an action plan will be submitted to the Assistant Dean for Integrated Education and Assessment.
 In order to replace the "I", the student will need to complete the requirements necessary and be assessed.
 If the student is assessed and meets the standard for passing, the "I" will be replaced with a "P".
 If the student is assessed and does not meet the standard for passing, the "I" will be replaced with an "NP".
-If the student has not been assessed within one (1) year from the date that the 'I' grade was recorded by the College of Dental Medicine, the 'I' converts to a 'W'.
-However, the Associate Dean for Academic Affairs can request that the University's Registrar extend the 'I' grade on the student's transcript for more than one (1) year.
-The maximum amount of time an 'I' can appear on a transcript is two years from the date the 'I' grade was recorded by the College of Dental Medicine.
+If the student has not been assessed by the date specified in the Action Plan the 'I' grade was recorded by the College of Dental Medicine, the 'I' converts to a 'NP'.